Adv-Software-DeKeet/.github/README.md

 #### Individual

-To automate the process on each push to master docker container is created and pushed to dockerhub for production.
+To automate the process on all my repositories, when pushed to master a docker container is created and pushed to dockerhub for production.
 More info see: [Docker](https://github.com/Adv-Software-DeKeet/.github/blob/main/DeKeet%20(IP)/Docker.md)

 #### Group